 عنوان مقاله [English]

-Precipitation is the result of complex atmospheric and oceanic phenomena and it has a special importance due to its vital role among other climatic events and is more complex than other climatic phenomena.
-Iran is located in the world's arid and semi-arid belt and receives more than half of its annual rainfall in the winter. teleconnection is the alternating and continuous anomalies of atmospheric patterns and particularly pressure on the planetary scales with relative prolonged return period.
-So it can be considered one of the key elements on climatic forecasts.
+Precipitation is resulted from a complex atmospheric and oceanic phenomenon and among other climatic events it has a special importance for the vital role it can play in environment and any human activity.
+Iran is located in the world's arid and semi-arid belt and receives more than half of its annual rainfall in the winter.
+Teleconnection is the alternating and continuous anomalies of atmospheric patterns and particularly pressure on the planetary scales with relative prolonged return period.
+Therefore, it can be considered as one of the key elements on climatic forecasts.
 Quasi-Biennial Oscillation (QBO), recognized in 1961,is one of the main oscillations on the planetary scale in the stratosphere layer with a mean return period of 26 months and is also one of the main components of short-term fluctuations in the climate.
 QBO can vary the surface weather with effect on polar atmospheric patterns.
 It can also affect the amount of ozone depletion on high geographical latitudes, in addition to the effect on solar cycle and connection with other teleconnections such as ENSO resulting in the climate change of the earth.